miyako/onnx-genai/README.md

 ### Rerank

 > [!TIP]
-> It does not make much sense to use an inprecise `int8` model for renking.
+> It does not make much sense to use an inprecise `int8` model for reranking.

 |Model|fp16|fp32|int8
 |-|-:|-:|-: